antiocovaldez-crypto/LiveCompare-explanation/README.md

 ### 📎 Changing Object Summary

-- Este gráfico se enfoca en el origen del cambio (lo que viene en el transporte o la Nota SAP).
-No te dice qué se rompió, sino qué se modificó.
+- Focuses on the source of the change (what's in the transport or SAP Note).

-- ¿Qué muestra?: Un desglose por tipo de objeto técnico de todo lo que se está moviendo hacia tu sistema (Tablas, Programas ABAP, Clases, Vistas, Elementos de Datos, etc.).
+- What it shows: A breakdown by technical object type (Tables, ABAP Programs, Classes, etc.).

-- Divisiones Custom vs. Standard: Aquí verás si el cambio es mayormente código propio (Z/Y) o si es un parche de SAP que está modificando objetos estándar.
+- Custom vs. Standard: Shows if the change is mostly your own code (Z/Y) or an SAP patch.

-- Utilidad: Sirve para que el equipo de desarrollo identifique el volumen del cambio.
-Por ejemplo, si ves un volumen alto de "Table Definitions", sabes que habrá cambios en la estructura de datos que podrían afectar muchas consultas.
+- Usefulness: It helps the development team identify the volume of change.
+For example, if you see a high volume of "Table Definitions," you know there will be changes to the data structure that could affect many queries.

 ### 📎 Most-at-risk & Test Coverage by Type

-Este gráfico es el más valioso para los líderes de QA y Testing, ya que cruza los objetos en riesgo con tus herramientas de pruebas (como Tosca, ALM o Azure DevOps).
+Valuable for QA leaders, crossing risk objects with testing tools (Tosca, ALM o Azure DevOps).

-Combina dos dimensiones:
+Combines two dimensions:

-1- Eje de Objetos (Most-at-risk): Agrupa los objetos que LiveCompare determinó como críticos (los que sí o sí debes probar).
-Los agrupa por tipo de ejecutable (ej.
-Transacciones, Reportes, RFCs).
+1- Object Axis (Most-at-risk): Groups critical objects by type (Transactions, Reports, RFCs).

-2- Eje de Cobertura (Test Coverage): Aquí es de donde las barras de colores toman su escala:
+2- Coverage Axis (Test Coverage):

-- Hits (azul): Indica que para ese objeto en riesgo ya existe un caso de prueba en tu repositorio.
-Estás "protegido".
+- Hits (Light Blue): Protected.
+Test case exists.

-- Gaps (Azul marino): Indica que el objeto está en riesgo y no tienes ninguna prueba creada para él.
+- Gaps (Dark Blue): At risk.
+No test exists.
+(Note: Generally, Hits are green and Gaps are red in standard configurations).

-Generalmente los Hits se indican color verde y los Gaps en rojo.
+Generally, Hits are indicated in red and Gaps in blue.

-¿Cómo leerlo?
+How to read it?

-- Si ves una barra larga de Transactions con mucho color Rojo (Gap), significa que tienes un agujero de seguridad funcional enorme en tus transacciones más usadas.
+- If you see a long bar of Transactions with a lot of red (Gap), it means you have a huge functional security vulnerability in your most frequently used transactions.

-- Si la mayoría es Verde (Hit), puedes estar tranquilo porque tu regresión automática o manual ya cubre lo que se va a ver afectado.
+- If most of it is green (Hit), you can rest assured that your automatic or manual regression already covers what will be affected.

-¿Cómo se conectan estos dos gráficos?
+How are these two charts connected?

-- La relación es de Causa y Efecto:
+- The relationship is one of Cause and Effect:

-- El Changing Object Summary te dice: "Se están cambiando 10 Clases y 5 Tablas" (La Causa).
+- The Changing Object Summary tells you: "10 Classes and 5 Tables are being changed" (The Cause).

-- El motor de LiveCompare analiza qué transacciones usan esas clases y tablas.
+- The LiveCompare engine analyzes which transactions use those classes and tables.

-- El Most-at-risk & Test Coverage by Type te dice: "Esos cambios en las clases afectan a estas 15 Transacciones.
-De esas 15, tienes pruebas para 10 (Hits) y te faltan 5 (Gaps)" (El Efecto y la Solución).
+- The Most-at-risk & Test Coverage by Type tells you: "These class changes affect these 15 Transactions.
+Of those 15, you have tests for 10 (Hits) and you're missing 5 (Gaps)" (The Effect and the Solution).

-Ejemplo práctico:
+Practical example:

-Si en el primer gráfico ves muchos cambios en Table Definitions (Standard), es muy probable que en el segundo gráfico veas un incremento en Transactions (Custom) en riesgo, porque tus desarrollos Z dependen de esas tablas estándar que SAP acaba de modificar.
+If in the first graph you see many changes in Table Definitions (Standard), it's very likely that in the second graph you'll see an increase in Transactions (Custom) at risk, because your custom developments depend on those standard tables that SAP has just modified.

 ## 🔩🔧 Testing Detail Report